 Digital PR Campaign Drives Huge Traffic Spike

 In September of 2018, a leading online test preparation organization came to Portent with link building needs.
-Portent's Outreach team executed a digital PR campaign that was responsible for more than 33% of the lifetime referral traffic for the entire site.
+Portent's Off-Page SEO team executed a digital PR campaign that was responsible for more than 33% of the lifetime referral traffic for the entire site.

 To date, this team of educators and technologists has helped more than 100,000 students prepare for secondary and college-level online exams, offering personalized tutoring and online test preparation software.
 Originally, the organization had two domains: one for each of their most popular exams.
 Realizing they wanted to drive traffic to a singular location that housed all of their exams, they created a parent site in 2016.

 While the original two sites drove most of their traffic and conversions, they wanted to drive traffic to their parent domain, to build authority and organic visibility with the goals of increasing conversions for all of the services they offer, not just two specific tests they now ranked for.

 We began link building to the parent site immediately, which had proven successful.
 However, link building through guest posting is a slow process, and our client wanted to gain traffic and momentum quickly, and build links at a faster rate.